lsmo-epfl/aiida-lsmo/docs/source/user_guide/workflows.rst

 IosthermCalcPE work chain
 ++++++++++++++++++++++++++

-The IsothermCalPE work chain takes as an input a structure with partial charges, computes the isotherms for CO2 and N2 at ambient temperature and models the process of carbon capture and compression for geological sequestration.
+The :py:func:`~aiida_lsmo.workchains.isotherm_calc_pe.IsothermCalcPEWorkChain` work chain takes as an input a structure with partial charges, computes the isotherms for CO2 and N2 at ambient temperature and models the process of carbon capture and compression for geological sequestration.
 The final outcome informs about the performance of the adsorbent for this application, including the CO2 parasitic energy, i.e., the energy that is required to separate and compress one kilogram of CO2, using that material.